kenju254/KennethKinyanjui.info/content/pages/Books.md

 Summary: My good reads

 Good reads is what I called them.
 I have not been the type that read books, but something stroke me when I first read the  [Outliers](http://en.wikipedia.org/wiki/Outliers_(book)).
-I started seeing things in a different perspective and the thrist for more such reads was born.
+I started seeing things in a different perspective and the thirst for more such reads was born.
 Now reading and coding has been my daily routine.

 I will be updating all the books I am currently reading and have already read that I think you should also read.
 The links lead to Amazon page and you can get the book easily from there.